Edinburgh Science: Edinburgh Medal

-The Edinburgh Medal was instituted by the City of Edinburgh Council in 1988.
+The Edinburgh Medal was instituted by the City of Edinburgh District Council in 1988.
 Each year this prestigious award is given to men and women of science and technology whose professional achievements are judged to have made a significant contribution to the understanding and well-being of humanity.
 The Medalist then delivers a lecture at the Edinburgh Science Festival.

 The 2019 Edinburgh Medal was awarded to Christiana Figueres, for her work as a recognised world leader on global climate change and her efforts in bringing nations together to jointly deliver an unprecedented climate change agreement.
 Christiana Figueres, Executive Secretary of the UN Framework Convention on Climate Change (UNFCCC), was instrumental in the successful conclusion of the Paris talks.
 The Summit saw all of the world's nations agree for the first time to a binding commitment to avoid dangerous levels of global warming.
 Figueres served as the UN's Climate Chief from 2010 until July 2016.